-GAUSS Graphics plotSetBar Sets the fill style and format of bars in a histogram or bar graph. plotSetBkdColor Sets background color of a graph. plotSetFill Sets the fill style, opacity and color for area and bar plots as well as histograms. plotSetGrid Controls the settings for the background grid of a plot. plotSetLegend Adds a legend to a graph and optionally applies settings. plotSetLineColor Sets line colors for a graph. plotSetLineStyle Sets line styles for a graph. plotSetLineSymbol Sets line symbols displayed on the plotted points of a graph. plotSetLineThickness Sets line thickness for a graph. plotSetNewWindow Sets whether new graphs should be drawn in the same window or in a newly created window. plotSetTitle Controls the settings for the title for a graph. plotSetWhichYAxis Controls whether a particular curve uses the right or left Y-axis. plotSetXLabel Controls the settings for the X-axis label on a graph. plotSetXRange Controls the minimum and maximum values of the X-axis. plotSetXTicCount Sets the number of major tics along the X-axis. plotSetXTicInterval Controls the interval between X-axis tic labels and optionally at which X-value to place the first tic label. plotSetXTicLabel Controls the formatting and angle of X-axis tic labels for 2-D graphs. plotSetYLabel Controls the settings for the Y-axis label on a graph. plotSetYRange Controls the minimum and maximum values of the Y-axis. plotSetYTicCount Sets the number of major tics along the Y-axis. plotSetZLabel Controls the settings for the Z-axis label on a graph.
+plotSetLegendFont Set legend font for a graph. plotSetLineColor Sets line colors for a graph.

+plotSetLineStyle Sets line styles for a graph. plotSetLineSymbol Sets line symbols displayed on the plotted points of a graph. plotSetLineThickness Sets line thickness for a graph. plotSetNewWindow Sets whether new graphs should be drawn in the same window or in a newly created window. plotSetTextInterpreter Controls the text interpreter settings for a graph. plotSetTitle Controls the settings for the title for a graph. plotSetWhichYAxis Controls whether a particular curve uses the right or left Y-axis. plotSetXLabel Controls the settings for the X-axis label on a graph. plotSetXRange Controls the minimum and maximum values of the X-axis. plotSetXTicCount Sets the number of major tics along the X-axis. plotSetXTicInterval Controls the interval between X-axis tic labels and optionally at which X-value to place the first tic label. plotSetXTicLabel Controls the formatting and angle of X-axis tic labels for 2-D graphs. plotSetYLabel Controls the settings for the Y-axis label on a graph. plotSetYRange Controls the minimum and maximum values of the Y-axis. plotSetYTicCount Sets the number of major tics along the Y-axis.

+plotSetZLabel Controls the settings for the Z-axis

+label on a graph.